Tarun-Vaibhav-V/Emotional-Intellegience-/README.md

 This project is open-source under the **MIT License**.

 ## NOTE
-since limited time was given in hackathon emp_final runs camera text emp4.py runs UI at the cleanest
+since limited time was given in hackathon.
+1)emp_final runs camera text
+2)emp4.py runs UI at the cleanest